Nanyte25/Glitchtipcli/README.md

 **Goto** --> **Profile** --> **Auth Tokens**

-- Click Create button and give your `Auth Token` a name and apply the appropriate permissions.
+- Click `Create New Token` button and give your `Auth Token` a name and apply the appropriate permissions.

 ![alt text](images/auth_token.png "Glitchtip Auth Token")